MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/onboard-create-team.md

 [!include [banner](includes/banner.md)]

-In Microsoft Dynamics 365 for Talent: Onboard, you can create hiring teams and assign onboarding guide templates to each team.
+In Microsoft Dynamics 365 for Talent: Onboard, you can create hiring teams and assign onboarding guides and templates to each team.

 ## Create a hiring team